opendilab/DI-engine-docs/source/13_envs/evogym.rst

     .. image:: images/evogym_walker_ddpg.png
      :align: center

-- Bridgewalker（Reward of 1 is given to the agent for completing its task.
+- Bridgewalker（Reward of 1 is given to the agent for completing its task plus a small reward for getting close to it).
 - The robot walks as far as possible on a soft rope-bridge.

    - Bridgewalker + DDPG